EdmondAmaning/simple-password-strength-checker/README.md

 <h1>Config</h1>

 <h3>Type</h3>
 <code>validate</code><br/>validate is used to check the password, size, lower case, upper case, number and symbol count.
 It is also used to check the passwords data type.
-This is the deafault.
+This is the default.
 <br/><br/>
 <code>strength</code><br/>strength is used to check the quality of the password returning a number between 0 (poor) and 1 (good).